-In the last decades, the RC has been generalized to various network architectures to improve the computational performance or clarify the working principles~\cite{Xue2007, Schrauwen2008,Rodon2011,Cui2012, Laje2013,Farkas2016, Gallicchio2017,Malik2017, Inubushi2017, Carroll2019,Tanaka2020}, including the backpropagation decorrelation~\cite{Steil2004} and FORCE learning~\cite{Sussillo2009}.
-Their information processing capacity has been evaluated with various informational or dynamical measures~\cite{Ozturk2007,Verstraeten2007,Ganguli2008, Dambre2012, Carroll2020a}.
-However, despite these efforts for many years, we have not yet understood how to design or tune the reservoir network to optimize its computational performance.
+In the last decades, the RC has been generalized to various network architectures, such as the backpropagation decorrelation~\cite{Steil2004} and the FORCE learning~\cite{Sussillo2009}, to improve the computational performance or to clarify the working principles of the RC~\cite{Xue2007, Schrauwen2008,Rodon2011,Cui2012, Laje2013,Farkas2016, Gallicchio2017,Malik2017, Inubushi2017, Carroll2019,Tanaka2020}.
+Their information processing capacities have ever been evaluated with various informational or dynamical measures~\cite{Ozturk2007,Verstraeten2007,Ganguli2008, Dambre2012, Carroll2020a}.
+However, despite these efforts for many years, we have yet understood enough how to design or tune the reservoir network to optimize its computational performance.

 The {\it Edge of chaos}, a concept initially introduced in the context of a cellular automaton~\cite{Langton1990}, is one of the most common guiding principles to tune the parameters of RCs.
-Recurrent random network models exhibit various dynamical phases, such as chaotic or ordered phases, depending on the value of the parameters.
-Although some controversies~\cite{Carroll2020b} exist, RCs are believed to show long temporal memory or the best computational performance near the boundary between a stable and an unstable dynamics regime, that is, the edge of chaos~\cite{Bertschinger2004,Bertschinger2005, Legenstein2007a,Legenstein2007b,Busing2010, Boedecker2012, Haruna2019}.
+Reservoir networks are known to exhibit various dynamical phases, such as chaotic or ordered phases, depending on the values of the parameters.
+Although some controversies exist~\cite{Carroll2020b}, RCs are believed to show a long temporal memory or the best computational performance near the boundary between ordered and chaotic phases, that is, the edge of chaos~\cite{Bertschinger2004,Bertschinger2005, Legenstein2007a,Legenstein2007b,Busing2010, Boedecker2012, Haruna2019}.
 Additionally, it has also been shown that decoding signals from these networks are robust to noise above and near the transition to chaos~\cite{Toyoizumi2011}.
-These dynamical features of neural networks have attracted much attention even in neuroscience due to several pieces of evidence that the cortical circuit has an architecture tuned to such a critical state~\cite{Beggs2003,Chialvo2004,Beggs2008}.
-These observations suggest that it is crucial to the design of the RC to clarify the close relationship between the informational processing ability of the RC and the dynamical properties of the random network, especially its phase diagram in the parameter space.
+These dynamical features of neural networks have ever been attracting much attention even in neuroscience because of several pieces of evidence that the cortical circuit has an architecture tuned to such a critical state~\cite{Beggs2003,Chialvo2004,Beggs2008}.
+These observations suggest that it is crucial to the design of the RC to clarify the close relationship between the informational processing ability of the RC and the dynamical properties of the random network.